mvolkmann/MyUnixEnv/notes/VueNotes.md

 Choose between using Yarn or npm.

 The `vue create` command can also be used to merge features into an existing project.
-From the parent directory of the project, enter `vue create {project-name}` and select "Merge".
-Select the features to add.
+From the parent directory of the project, enter `vue create {project-name}`, select "Merge", and select the features to add.
+For some features, this will overwrite files such as `src/App.vue`!
+If you have made changes to any of the files, make backup copies before doing this.

 ### Approach #2